Fourier synchrosqueezed transform

 The phases ϕk(t) have time derivatives dϕk(t)/dt that correspond to instantaneous frequencies.
 When the exact phases are unknown, you can use the Fourier synchrosqueezed transform to estimate them.

-For certain kinds of nonstationary signals, the synchrosqueezed transform
+kinds of nonstationary signals, the synchrosqueezed transform resembles the

-resembles the reassigned spectrogram because it generates sharper
+reassigned spectrogram because it generates sharper time-frequency estimates than

-determines the short-time Fourier transform of a function, f,
+short-time Fourier transform of a function, f, using a spectral

 Unlike the conventional definition, this definition has an extra factor of ej2πηt.
 The transform values are then “squeezed” so that they concentrate around curves of instantaneous frequency in the time-frequency plane.
 The resulting synchrosqueezed transform is of the form